How millions from the Bangladesh Bank heist disappeared

+TOKYO Japan's cabinet approved a bill on Friday that would allow Emperor Akihito to step down, paving the way for the first abdication by a Japanese emperor in nearly two centuries.

 DHAKA/NEW YORK When the Federal Reserve Bank of New York cleared five transactions made by the Bangladesh Bank hackers, the money went in two directions.
-On Thursday, February 4, the Fed's system sent $20 million to Sri Lanka and $81 million to the Philippines.
+On Thursday, Feb.
+4, the Fed's system sent $20 million (£15.1 million) to Sri Lanka and $81 million to the Philippines.

 The Sri Lankan transaction contained a small but crucial error: The money was being sent to a bank account in the name of a nonprofit foundation, but the electronic message spelled it "fundation."
 That prompted Deutsche Bank, an intermediary in the transaction, and a Sri Lankan bank to contact Bangladesh Bank, which led to the payment being cancelled and the money returned.